cysouw/diathesis/text/c08_infinitive.md

 ### [ NP | –P ] *lassen + Infinitiv* Reflexive impersonal + governed preposition

-Verbs with governed prepositional phrases function identically, like *zweifeln an* 'to doubt something' [@next].
+Verbs with governed prepositional phrases, like *zweifeln an* 'to doubt something' [@next], show the same diathesis as pure intransitives (see previous section).
 The status of the valency-simulating *es* is likewise unclear, though my impression is that in this situation it is more common to leave it out.
 Whether there really is a difference in the status of *es* depending on the presence of governed prepositional phrases needs more research.

 ::: ex
 a.
 Ich zweifele an der Ernsthaftigkeit der Aussage.
 b.
 An der Ernsthaftigkeit der Aussage lässt ^?^(es) sich zweifeln.
 :::

+**Attested Verbs**

+- *zweifeln an*

 ### --- [ OBJ > SBJ > ADJ ] --- {.unnumbered}

 ### [ NA | pN ] *lassen + Infinitiv* Reflexive passive (*Möglichkeitsspassiv*) {#sec:infinitive-lassen-reflexive-anticausative}

 With transitive verbs the light verb *lassen* with a reflexive pronoun and an infinitive results structurally in a passive diathesis [@next a,b].
 Compared to the previously discussed intransitive variant (see [@sec:infinitive-lassen-reflexive-intransitive], there is no adverbial evaluation necessary and the agent can be retained as an optional prepositional phrase.

+Just as discussed previously with intransitives ([@sec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@last c], see [@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@last d], see [@sec:infinitive-lassen-causative].
+However, semantically the combination of both leads to a different interpretation, so the combination is arguably a new construction.

 ::: ex
 a.
 Ich schließe den Schrank.